Davey-Gravy/daviscoledotcom/content/updates/post-austin-blues.md

 Honestly, I know I did.
 I told myself after Iceland that I was tired of moving home base, and that I wanted live in the same property for more than a year.
 I seem to have fulfilled that desire.

 Now that I finally left home and tried to meet new people, I find that there are people that I can share ideas and work with.
-This is something that I thought I could do where I grew up, but things felt very differnt down there.
+This is something that I thought I could do where I grew up, but things felt very different down there.
 It was warmer both climatically and socially.

 I met people who had real drive -- working multiple jobs, managing multiple properties, launching multiple startups -- which is something that I haven't found back home.

 I had such a great time that I am certainly returning, and for a longer stay.
-I never was able to get into the rhythm of workingm, save for some moments at epoch.
+I never was able to get into the rhythm of working, save for some moments at epoch.

 I want to feel how daily life is in Austin, as well as Cedar Point, Pflugerville, Manor, etc. It seems even more car dependent than the Northeast, which is a shame, but I'm curious how the rapid transit works.